 5. Value long-term relationships.
 You should minimize having to deal with new individuals or companies, because they require far more effort.
 You will need to spend much less time supervising a known employee or contractor, or interacting with a long-term investor, then you would when you’re working with someone new.

 6. Delegate.
 Nothing is more efficient than having someone else complete an entire task for you, provided they will do it effectively.
+A good example of this is to hire the best registered agent service to receive notices so that you don’t have to be constantly available.

 7. Educate.
 The more you know, the less time you will spend consulting experts and the more effective your questions and decisions will be.
 The more your coworkers know, the greater number of decisions can be made at their level.